-A traditional spinach artichoke dip feature lot of cheese, sour cream and cream cheese.
-It is a popular appetizer to feed a crowd on party day as you can make large batch in less than 30 minutes.
+A traditional spinach artichoke dip features a lot of cheese, sour cream and cream cheese.
+It’s a popular appetizer to feed a crowd on a party day as you can make large batches in less than 30 minutes.

 Ready to learn how to make a creamy vegan spinach dip?
-While the authentic spinach dip is not a vegan you can easily create a similar creamy hot dip without dairy, cheese or animal product.
+While the authentic spinach dip is not vegan, you can easily create a similar creamy hot dip with no dairy, cheese or animal products.

-This is actually very easy, healthy and all you need are few simple ingredients and lots of spices.
+This is actually very easy, healthy and all you need are a few simple ingredients and a lot of different spices.

 - Spinach – fresh or frozen

-- Artichoke hearts – canned, manirated or not
+- Artichoke hearts – canned, marinated or not

 - Pine nuts – or chopped walnuts or almonds

 - Cashews – soaked in cold water overnight or for at least 2 hours in boiling water